Feliphegomez/digital-members/readme.txt

 * BUG FIX: Correct Braintree plans flagged as faulty.
 * BUG FIX/ENHANCEMENT: Added Order Code to the Orders Export CSV
 * BUG FIX/ENHANCEMENT: Removed another warning RE billing limits with the Stripe gateway.
 (Thanks, Jordan Kohl)
-* ENHANCEMENT: Added the pmpro_include_pricing_fields filter.
+* ENHANCEMENT: Added the dmrfid_include_pricing_fields filter.
 * ENHANCEMENT: Adding IDs to action links in the account shortcode so users can target them with CSS/JS.
 * ENHANCEMENT: Updated French Translation.
 (Thanks, Pascal)
 * ENHANCEMENT: Retina logo on dashboard pages.
-* ENHANCEMENT: Showing what PMPro page a page is in the Post List table of the WP dashboard.
+* ENHANCEMENT: Showing what DmRFID page a page is in the Post List table of the WP dashboard.

 = 1.9.5.5 - 2018-10-19 =
 * BUG FIX: Fixed fatal error in the Braintree webhook that will have caused syncing issues for Braintree users.
 * BUG FIX: Stopped sending the cancel subscription request to the PayPal API if we are processing the IPN request for the same subscription.
 * BUG FIX: Fixed issue where the Stripe API version was shown for non-Stripe gateways on the payment settings page.
-* BUG FIX: Using self:: instead of static:: in the Stripe class that could keep the pmpro_stripe_customerid from being updated.
+* BUG FIX: Using self:: instead of static:: in the Stripe class that could keep the dmrfid_stripe_customerid from being updated.
 * BUG FIX: Fixed some fatal errors in PHP 5.2.
 (We still recommend a minimum PHP 5.6.)
 * BUG FIX/ENHANCEMENT: Removed a unnecessary hr element when viewing the table of all active memberships.
 * BUG FIX/ENHANCEMENT: Cleaned up some CSS code around buttons.